 The art of the Church instructed the faithful in the merits of dying for their beliefs while Protestants criticized the Church’s veneration of martyrs.
 Rubens (a loyal Catholic) emphasized the flesh (the damned) as opposed to the elect (the saved).
 He made his “Counter-Reformation” point in a way that the church approved.

-The Buddha had warned of the distraction of the sensation center which could provide “false” evidence of significant spiritual attainments which were very pleasing to the ego.
-In Bernini’s sculpture The Ecstasy of St. Theresa, we see both pleasure and pain but not presence.
+Buddha warned of the distraction of the sensation center which provides “false” evidence of significant spiritual attainments, which are very pleasing to the ego.
+In Bernini’s sculpture The Ecstasy of St. Theresa (1652), we see both pleasure and pain but not presence.
 The agitated drapery evokes the saint’s internal state.

 Find a much more in-depth discussion in books by Roy Charles Henry.